vaikunthd/Breast-Cancer-Detection/README.md

 > Empowering early diagnosis through AI and mobile technology

+## 📝 Background

+Breast cancer is one of the leading causes of cancer-related deaths among women worldwide.
+Early detection significantly improves treatment outcomes.
+This project aims to leverage deep learning and mobile technology to make breast cancer screening more accessible and efficient.

 ## 📱 Android App + 🧠 Deep Learning

 This project combines the power of deep learning with the accessibility of mobile technology to aid in breast cancer detection.